frida/frida-website/_docs/functions.md

 {% endhighlight %}

 This is fairly standard code, and calls out to any IP address given as the first argument.
-If you run `nc -l 5000` and in another terminal window run `./client 127.0.0.1`, you should see the message appear in netcat, and also be able to send messages back to `client` in return.
+If you run `nc -lp 5000` and in another terminal window run `./client 127.0.0.1`, you should see the message appear in netcat, and also be able to send messages back to `client` in return.